flame/blis/README.md

 interested in learning how BLIS organizes its configurations and kernel sets, please read this thorough walkthrough of the configuration system.

+ * **[Addon Guide](docs/Addons.md).** If you are interested in learning about using BLIS addons--that is, enabling existing (or creating new) bundles of operation or API code that are built into a BLIS library--please read this document.

  * **[Sandbox Guide](docs/Sandboxes.md).** If you are interested in learning about using sandboxes in BLIS--that is, providing alternative implementations of the `gemm` operation--please read this document.